-Staff recommends that the Planning & Zoning Board transmit the preliminary plat to the City Commission with a recommendation to approve, upon making the following motion:
+Staff recommends that the City Commission approve the Preliminary Plat of HighPoint Crossing, upon making the following motion:

-Based upon the competent substantial evidence presented at this hearing, the presentation before this Board, and Staff's recommendation, this Board finds the application to be consistent with the City of Alachua Comprehensive Plan and in compliance with the Land Development Regulations and transmits the Preliminary Plat to the City Commission, with a recommendation to approve.
+Based upon the competent substantial evidence presented at this hearing, the presentation before this Commission, and Staff's recommendation, this Commission finds the application to be consistent with the City of Alachua Comprehensive Plan and in compliance with the Land Development Regulations and approves the Preliminary Plat of HighPoint Crossing.

-This application is a request by Robert Walpole, P.E., LEED AP, of Causseaux, Hewett, & Walpole, Inc., applicant and agent for Alachua A One, LLC, property owner, for consideration of the preliminary plat of HighPoint Crossing, which proposes the construction of utility infrastructure, master planning of stormwater, and roadway improvements to serve future development on a $\pm 30.57$ acre subject property, consisting of a $\pm 14.57$ acre project area.
+This application is a request by Robert Walpole, P.E., LEED AP, of Causseaux, Hewett, & Walpole, Inc., applicant and agent for Alachua A One, LLC, property owner, for consideration of the preliminary plat of HighPoint Crossing, which proposes the construction of utility infrastructure, master planning of stormwater, and roadway improvements to serve future development on a ± 30.57 acre subject property, consisting of a ± 14.57 acre project area.

 The proposed preliminary plat consists primarily of infrastructure improvements, including utilities, roadways, and stormwater infrastructure, to serve future development of the surrounding commercial lands.
-The preliminary plat identifies a drainage easement / common area ( $\pm 8.05$ acres) and a single lot ("Lot 1", $\pm 2.80$ acres).
+The preliminary plat identifies a drainage easement / common area (± 8.05 acres) and a single lot ("Lot 1", ± 2.80 acres).
 The applicant has indicated in the application materials that the intended development on Lot 1 may consist of a 100-room hotel.
-The remainder of the project area ( $\pm 3.15$ acres) consists of the proposed roadways and right-of-ways.
+The remainder of the project area (± 3.15 acres) consists of the proposed roadways and right-of-ways.